starting point:

 Our guiding principles for this are:

-• profiling and modeling of application and infrastructure performance as well as power consumption
+- profiling and predicting application and infrastructure performance as well as power consumption

 Another focus is on techniques and tools that support the monitoring, testing, and benchmarking of the behavior and impact of data-intensive applications.